Crypto-APIs/Crypto_APIs_Key_Management_System/README.md

 npm install cryptoapis-kms-os-sdk
 ```

-## create HDWallet
+## createWallet

-This method create HD Wallet for specific blockchain and network.
+This method generates a new XPUB for a specific blockchain and network.
+The response from the endpoint should be stored,
+otherwise the data is lost and cannot be recovered.

 ### Example